Gummibär & Friends: Operation Cotton Candy: Development

 In late 2024, the film officially started pre-production.
-Although no detailed information about the project was publicly known, it would not be until Toonz Media Group eventually unveiled a few details regarding the film at the American Film Market as of November 1, 2024.
+Although no detailed information about the project was publicly known, it would not be until Toonz Media Group eventually unveiled a few details regarding the film at the American Film Market as of 1 November 2024.
 A PDF file that contained other projects Toonz Media Group was also involved in featured a short description of the film.
-The PDF revealed that the film was originally going to be titled "The Gummibär Movie: Operation Cotton Candy", and was scheduled to be released in theaters in the summer of 2026.
+The PDF revealed that the film was originally going to be titled "The Gummibär Movie: Operation Cotton Candy", and was scheduled to be released in theaters in the summer of 2026, but later it got delayed to 2027.

-On February 13, 2025, the film was earlier unveiled at the 2025 Berlin International Film Festival (EFM), revealing alongside the first poster that was officially released to the general public.
+On 13 February 2025, the film was earlier unveiled at the 2025 Berlin International Film Festival (EFM), revealing alongside the first poster that was officially released to the general public.
 The announcement was later spread online with an exclusive magazine of Variety relating to details on the production of the film.
-This announcement also revealed that the film was later retitled to "Gummibär & Friends: Operation Cotton Candy".
+This announcement also revealed that the film was later retitled to Gummibär & Friends: Operation Cotton Candy.

-Christian Schneider, CEO, and Jürgen Korduletsch, president of the company Gummybear International, said regarding their involvement with the film: "We’re very happy and delighted to once again collaborate with our friends at Toonz to bring the first ‘Gummibär and Friends’ full length feature film to GB’s myriad of fans.
-It’s a great opportunity to continue the successful relationship started with the ‘Gummibär and Friends Series’ and to present what is sure to be a madcap and chaotic journey for his fans to enjoy."
+Christian Schneider, CEO, and Jürgen Korduletsch, president of the company Gummybear International, said regarding their involvement with the film: "We're very happy and delighted to once again collaborate with our friends at Toonz to bring the first Gummibär and Friends full length feature film to GB's myriad of fans.
+It's a great opportunity to continue the successful relationship started with the Gummibär and Friends Series and to present what is sure to be a madcap and chaotic journey for his fans to enjoy."

 While P. Jayakumar, CEO of Toonz Media Group, added: "There is no other character that has generated such an enduring global buzz.
-With Robert, Pete, and Dan at the helm, we are confident that ‘Gummibär and Friends’ will connect with audiences around the world, taking this iconic franchise to even greater heights.".'
+With Robert, Pete, and Dan at the helm, we are confident that 'Gummibär and Friends' will connect with audiences around the world, taking this iconic franchise to even greater heights."